bhatti/PlexSpaces/docs/use-cases.md

 PlexSpaces excels at building scalable, fault-tolerant distributed systems.
 This document outlines the primary use cases and application patterns.

-**Historical Note**: PlexSpaces builds upon JavaNow, a comprehensive parallel computing framework I developed for post-graduate research in the late 1990s.
-JavaNow pioneered tuple spaces (EntitySpaces), mobile agents, and dynamic capabilities that are now central to PlexSpaces.

 ## Durable Workflows